mikarinneoracle/sw-appliance/README.md

 Do sudo service docker stop and then sudo service docker start for this as a the last step of the installation.

-Now all should be set and you can try spinning up a Docker stack instance from the Container Console of this VM.
-To do this you can use the stack from this example YAML to save MongoDB data to the mounting point.
+Now all should be set and you can try spinning up a Docker stack instance from the <a href="http://docs.oracle.com/en/cloud/iaas/container-cloud/contu/accessing-container-console-oracle-container-cloud-service.html#CONTU-GUID-F802EDD4-E193-4921-9018-A09022DB4003">Container Console</a> of this VM.
+To do this you can use the stack from this <a href="http://github.com/mikarinneoracle/sw-appliance/blob/master/fullstack_example.yaml">example YAML</a> to save MongoDB data to the mounting point.

 ## Step 4.
 Testing the mounting point on another Container Cloud Service VM